verhoevenv/OpenNotrium/README.md

 6. Create a project file using CMake

-	See steps 3 and 4 under the Linux howto, or use cmake-gui:
+        Similar to steps 3 and 4 under the Linux howto:

+        mkdir build
+        cd build
+        :: to build with VS2013:
+        cmake .. -G "Visual Studio 12"
+        :: to build with VS2015:
+        cmake .. -G "Visual Studio 14"

+        Alternatively, use cmake-gui:

 	1. _Where is the source code_: browse to where you placed the OpenNotrium sources
 	2. _Where to build the binaries_: copy-paste the above, add `/build` to it to build in a subdirectory